 - 1. Reading book in their possession (reading) - 2.
-Speak in full sentences and no slang (speaking) - Track the speaker/s (listening)
+Speak in full sentences and no slang (speaking) - 3.
+Track the speaker/s (listening)

-There is also 30-minutes reading time three times a week during tutorial sessions.
+There is also 30-minutes reading time three times a week during sessions with their advisor.
 Students are expected to complete tasks such as: read in silence, discuss their reading, complete a reading log and complete book reviews.
-Tutors are required to model reading aloud and reading in silence, facilitate class discussion and check reading logs.
+Advisors are required to model reading aloud and reading in silence, facilitate class discussion and check reading logs.